PatrickHolderness/myFlix-client/readme.md

 # myFlix Client

 ##### Using React to build the client-side for an application called myFlix, based on its existing server-side code (REST API and MongoDB).
-The application is a single-page application (SPA) and uses state routing to navigate between views and sharing URLs.[movie_api](https://github.com/patrickholderness/movie_api)
+The application is a single-page application (SPA) and uses state routing to navigate between views and sharing URLs. [movie_api](https://github.com/patrickholderness/movie_api)

 A React project using hooks, react-redux for state management, react-bootstrap for styling and react-router for routing.